 6 Things to Understand About Working with a Recruiter

 1. First, you must understand that a professional recruiter does not serve as your agent during your job search abroad.
-They are there to perform their duties of finding a suitable teaching job abroad according to their qualifications, educational attainment, and personal preferences for the educational environment.
+They are there to help you find a suitable teaching job abroad based on your qualifications, educational attainment, and personal preferences for the educational environment.

-2. There are two types of recruiters besides an in-house recruiter representing the individual international schools.
-The types of recruiters include contingency and retained.
+2. Besides an in-house recruiter representing the individual international schools, there are two types of recruiters: contingency and retained.
 When you say a contingency recruiter, the recruitment person has no contract with the school to search for possible applicants.
 They will receive no payment for searching and pooling teachers’ efforts until the applicant pays a placement fee.

-On the other hand, the retained recruiter is a search firm with an existing contract with a particular recruiting company that holds several schools as their clients to look for potential candidates for a particular set of positions.
-The search firm will be paid a retainer fee during the recruitment process.
+On the other hand, the retained recruiter is a search firm with an existing contract with a particular recruiting company that has several schools as clients.
+The firm will look for potential candidates for a specific set of positions and be paid a retainer fee during the recruitment process.

-5. To find a recruiter you can trust, you can ask for referrals from people you know who may have worked with a particular recruiter during their international teaching job search in the past.
+5. To find a trustworthy recruiter, ask for referrals from people you know who may have worked with a particular recruiter during their international teaching job search in the past.
 Use these contacts as your reference when you want to approach a recruiter they have utilized in the past to help you with your overseas job search.

 6. Be honest with your recruiter about your job and salary expectations; being upfront will avoid misunderstandings during overseas teaching employment processing.